adfinis/virtesk/doc/virtesk-tc-connectspice.rst

 Introduction
 ------------

-Amoothei-tc-connectspice is the software running on thinclients.
+Virtesk-tc-connectspice is the software running on thinclients.

 It connects to the postgres database, determines the assigned VM, starts it if necessary, determines spice connection parameters, starts a